VCSTDN2024/imad5112-assignment-1-LonwaboDakalo-Ramaliwa/README.md

 ![Screenshot 2025-04-02 090323](https://github.com/user-attachments/assets/b7649ed8-92c0-4d0d-8491-549bd5a37342)
-*Caption for screenshot 1: [Describe the context, e.g., "The home screen of the app showing the task list."]*
+*Caption for screenshot 1: The home screen of the app before input is inserted

 ![2](https://github.com/user-attachments/assets/55360ed2-23ef-458b-928d-5e937930252c)
-*Caption for screenshot 2: [Describe the context, e.g., "The user profile screen where personal information is updated."]*
+*Caption for screenshot 2: Output is presented for correct input on the home screen

 ![3](https://github.com/user-attachments/assets/90133090-123c-42bb-998b-6f032750ed45)
-*Caption for screenshot 3: [Describe the context, e.g., "The user profile screen where personal information is updated."]*
+*Caption for screenshot 3: The second screen of the app before input is inserted

 ![4](https://github.com/user-attachments/assets/377a0de4-9911-444e-a022-61f5c80328ce)
-*Caption for screenshot 4: [Describe the context, e.g., "The user profile screen where personal information is updated."]*
+*Caption for screenshot 4: Output is presented for correct input on the second screen

 ![5](https://github.com/user-attachments/assets/2a38caa5-5cc9-413b-afc0-e281666fa2af)
-*Caption for screenshot 5: [Describe the context, e.g., "The user profile screen where personal information is updated."]*
+*Caption for screenshot 5: An example of the error handling

 ![6](https://github.com/user-attachments/assets/e131c9f6-01b2-480c-ab89-72a72a8698b6)
-*Caption for screenshot 6: [Describe the context, e.g., "The user profile screen where personal information is updated."]*
+*Caption for screenshot 6: An example of the toast message presented to users

 ### Video Demo:
 **App showcase:** https://www.youtube.com/watch?v=AxKevJYnAKk.